-Granular materials in nature [10,14] and industry [14] often comprise highly polydisperse particle mixtures.
-The constituents of these mixtures can vary in size, density, inelasticity, shape, surface roughness, etc. When such polydisperse mixtures are subjected to external forces such as shaking, stirring or shearing [10], these mixtures often segregate, leading to complex pattern formations such as particle segregation.
-Several factors have been reported to be responsible for segregation or de-mixing in polydisperse mixtures, where individual studies confirm the influences of varying the size [48], density [40], inelasticity [4], shape [30] and surface roughness [43].
-However, in rapid free-surface flows over inclined channels, the differences in size and density are the dominant factors [2,5,6] leading to particle segregation.
+Multi-Scale Mechanics group, Department of Mechanical Engineering, density, inelasticity, shape, surface roughness, etc. When such polydisperse mixtures are subjected to external forces such as shaking, stirring or shearing [10], these mixtures often segregate, leading to complex pattern formations such as particle segregation.
+Several factors have been reported to be responsible for segregation or de-mixing in polydisperse mixtures, where individual studies confirm the influence of varying size [48], density [40], inelasticity [4], shape [30] and surface roughness [43].
+However, in rapid free-surface flows over inclined channels, it is the differences in size and density that are the dominant factors [2,5,6] leading to particle segregation.